Multi-peak structure of meson spectral function in magnetic field: Numerical process and Results

 At an even higher temperature of $T=280$ MeV and for $eB = 10~m_\pi^2$, as shown in the last row of Fig. \ref{spectral_T}, the $\sigma$ and $\pi_0$ spectral functions become nearly degenerate, except in the very soft region.
 The $\pi_0$ spectral function exhibits two additional peaks at $\omega=4$MeV and $\omega=67$MeV, originating from the processes $\pi_0'\pi_0\rightarrow\sigma$ and $\pi_0'\rightarrow \psi_0\psi_0$, respectively.
 For both $\sigma$ and $\pi_0$, the main peak around $\omega=300$MeV is very broad, suggesting that the mesons exist only as loosely bound states.
 At higher energies, decay channels into $\bar{d}d$ and $\bar{u}u$ pairs in the first Landau level open around $700$MeV and $1$GeV, respectively, leading to an enhancement in the spectral function.
 The $\pi_+$ spectral function exhibits significant broadening at $T=280$ MeV and $eB = 10~m_\pi^2$ as shown in the last row of Fig. \ref{spectral_T}.
 This broadening causes its main peak around $490$ MeV to merge with the small peaks from other processes and become nearly indistinguishable.
 Due to the reduced fermion mass and the higher thermal energy, a greater number of decay and annihilation channels—particularly those involving higher Landau levels—are present compared to the $T=200$MeV case.
 However, their individual contributions are minor.
+These oscillatory structures in $\pi_+$ spectral function become more pronounced at high temperature, where more Landau levels are thermally populated.
+We have explicitly verified that they originate from physical thresholds associated with Landau-level-resolved processes, rather than numerical artifacts (see Appendix E for a detailed analysis).
+The oscillatory pattern can be understood as a sequence of threshold openings associated with Landau-level-resolved scattering and decay channels, whose density increases with temperature and cutoff scale.

+In the end of this section, we briefly discuss the dependence on the regulator parameter $\epsilon$.
+In the analytic continuation from Euclidean to Minkowski space, a small imaginary part $\epsilon$ is introduced as a regulator.
+To assess its influence, we have computed the $\pi^+$ spectral function for different values of $\epsilon$ at fixed temperature.
+As shown in Fig.~\ref{app_T100_epsilon}, varying $\epsilon$ does not change the position of the spectral peaks, indicating that the pole structure is unaffected.
+However, increasing $\epsilon$ enhances the imaginary part of the two-point function, which smooths out fine structures in the spectral function and makes smaller peaks less distinguishable.
+In the present work, we fix $\epsilon = 1~\text{MeV}$, which provides a balance between numerical stability and resolution.
+With $\epsilon$ fixed, the broadening of the spectral function observed at higher temperature is therefore of physical origin, reflecting the increased number of available scattering and decay channels.